scaje/Contam_study_AJE/README.md

 * 'read_csv_AJE' is used within 'NatVentOnly/Extract_AJE' and 'IZFlows_AJE.py' to read the excel .csv file with the exported CONTAM results.
 * 'Contam_sim/IZFlows.csv' contains the inter-flow rates and natural ventilation rates which should be set as the defined filepath in each of the above scripts to extract the results from the contam simulation.
 * 'VentRates/geom_code_natvent_AJE.py' contains the code to plot the heat map for the output results.
 This script requires a file path to the image of the required geometry, in this case a 12-zone hospital ward found in '12zone_geom.png'.
 Please note that the star to indicate the infectors location is added manually after producing the heat map.

+6. To reproduce the wind rose plot, use the script called 'weather_file/windrose_AJE.py'.
+This script uses the following:
+* 'weather_file/GBR_ENG_Leeds.Wea.GEN.csv' is a .csv file containg the weather data.
+This should be set as the filepath within the above script in order to produce the windrose.
+This file is a .csv version of the original .wth weather file found in 'weather_file/GBR_ENG_Leeds.Wea.GEN.wth'.